-Being admitted off the WL is actually pretty simple.
-There are three factors that schools consider.
+Being admitted off the waitlist is actually pretty simple—okay, not easy, but simple.
+There are really only three factors that law schools consider.

-- Geographic and undergraduate college representation (not hugely important to many schools… although if you are from North Dakota, you are in a good way!)
+- Geographic and undergraduate college representation (not hugely important to many schools… although if you are from North Dakota, you may get lucky!)

 3. How much they like you

-And one tip on what not to do: Do not send 5 large pizzas to an office of 8 people.
-I hate wasting pizza.
-Seriously, no gifts of any kind.
+One more tip on what not to do: Do not send 5 large pizzas to an office of 8 people.
+That actually happened to one of our consultants when they were an admissions officer at a T14 law school, and it didn't go over well.
+(Seriously, no gifts of any kind.)

 Need more help?
 Send an email to email@example.com before we fill up, and we can do this together.